mclancy96/rails-activerecord-models-and-rails-readme/README.md

 ```

 This will get the tests passing, but it still has some weird errors because we
 need to create a schema file.
-You can do that by running `rake db:migrate`.
+You can do that by running `bin/rails db:migrate`.
-(There is no need to create a database with `rake db:create` first.
+(There is no need to create a database with `bin/rails db:create` first.
 The test
 suite will create a test database for us when we run our tests.)
 This will
 create the schema file and clear the warning.
 Now update the `Post` spec to test
 for a `Post` being created.
 It should look something like this: